awesome-ssd-team/final-project/README.md

 ## Administrator features

 The application also provides administrator features that allow administrators to monitor user activities and mange user privileges.
+Other than the above features which are available for the regular users, the admin user has two more features listed below:

 ### Manage users

 Administrtors can view user details and manage their roles in the admin portal.

+Once clicking into the Manage User page, a list of existing users will show.Some of the user's details (email and full_name) are encrypted.
-The user details are encrypted.
+The admin can manage the user by:
+  - Activate/deactivate a user
+  - Update a regulare user as an admin user

 ### View user logs

 Administrators can view and monitor and user activities in the application.
 It is important to have enough logs and monitoring to detect suspicious activities.
+With the logs feature, the admin can:
+ - Monitor the activities' time to identify the suspicious activity.
+For example, if the data is being download after the working hours, the activity could be considered as suspicious.
+ - Monitor if a specific user has unusual behavior.
+For example, if huge amount of data is suddenly deleted by a specific user, then we can confirm with the user if the activities are expected.

 ## Steps forwards